The Canal Confluence

 The Des Plaines River in the Lockport area.
 Routes I walked in red.

 Like Chicago, Lockport is only barely a Des Plaines River community, in that the river flows through it for only a few miles on the outskirts of town.
-Lockport is instead about the canals.
-And the locks, of course.
-The town rose during construction of the Illinois & Michigan Canal in the 1850’s and was the headquarters of the canal before it closed permanently in 1933.
-It would assume somewhat reduced importance when the I&M was replaced by the Sanitary and Ship Canal in 1900, yet it is home to the only lock and dam on the San Ship today, the latter in service of the Lockport Powerhouse, which generates over $1 million in electricity revenue yearly for the Metropolitan Water Reclamation District (MWRD).
+Lockport, as its name implies, is more about the locks, which are on the canals, which run right next to the river here.
+The town rose during construction of the Illinois & Michigan Canal in the 1850’s and was the headquarters of the canal when it was operating, overseeing the operation of 17 locks.
+It would assume somewhat reduced importance when the I&M was replaced by the Sanitary and Ship Canal, yet it is home to the only lock and dam on the San Ship today, the latter in service of the Lockport Powerhouse, which generates over $1 million in electricity revenue yearly for the Metropolitan Water Reclamation District (MWRD).
+Seeing this iconic powerhouse would become a maddeningly elusive goal for me, for reasons that will be explained shortly.

 Despite – and because of – its association with the canals, Lockport is arguably the most consequential point of all for the Des Plaines River, because it is here that it meets the Chicago Sanitary and Ship Canal.